The Importance Of Counsel During An Uncontested Divorce

 - How the parents will share responsibility for the child’s emotional and financial needs

 Writing a detailed parenting plan is a challenging task.
 A Fort Lauderdale uncontested divorce attorney experienced in child custody and parenting issues can prepare these critical documents on your behalf.

 The judge hearing your case is likely to appreciate the parties’ ability to negotiate and present their parenting agreement.
 Parents in this scenario typically have a higher probability of achieving co-parenting success after divorce.

-Why Do I Need a Lawyer for an Uncontested Divorce?
+Why Do You Need A Lawyer For An Uncontested Divorce?

 Divorcing couples are not legally required to hire an attorney to complete the divorce process in Florida.
 However, family law is complex, and if your spouse has lawyered up, you could walk away with an extremely unfavorable deal, even in an uncontested divorce.